Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Results

 Table~\ref{tab:dsl_vorticity} reports the maximum $z$-vorticity at $t=1$ on the $320\times320$ grid.
 The reference value computed on the $1600\times1600$ grid is $\omega_{z,\max}=81$.
 Physically acceptable results should reproduce this value within a reasonable tolerance; values significantly above the reference indicate spurious vorticity amplification due to numerical oscillations rather than physical roll-up.

 WA-3, WA-5, and WA-CR all produce values within 7\% of the reference, confirming that the optimized acoustic bias yields the correct dissipation level for this flow.
 The cases of insufficient dissipation, KEP and WA-3 at $\eta_a=0.5$, produce values far above the reference due to unrestrained growth of numerical oscillations at the shear interface.
 The elevated value for TENO5 ($\approx 101.8$) has a different origin: rather than a global lack of upwinding, the TENO smoothness indicators may misidentify the sharp vorticity gradients at the shear interface as near-discontinuous, triggering low-order stencil selection and generating spurious small-scale oscillations along the interface.
 These oscillations introduce spurious vorticity on top of the physical roll-up, elevating the maximum above the reference level.
-The wave-appropriate schemes avoid this by design: the shear/vortical waves are always reconstructed with the central scheme in smooth regions, and the Ducros sensor correctly identifies the shear layer as shock-free and keeps the full characteristic path inactive.
+The wave-appropriate schemes avoid this by design: the shear/vortical waves are reconstructed with the central scheme in smooth regions, and the Ducros sensor correctly identifies the shear layer as shock-free, so no shock-triggered upwind fallback is applied.
 WA-KEP at $\eta_a = 0.56$ also produces a maximum vorticity within 4\% of the fine-grid reference, consistent with the wave-appropriate schemes.